Heat Stroke (cont.)

 - What are heat stroke symptoms and signs?

 - How do you treat a heat stroke victim?

 - Find a local Doctor in your town

 What about heat stroke in children?

 While the elderly are at greatest risk for heat stroke, infants and children are also at risk.
-In particular, infants or young children who are unattended in locked car may suffer heat-related illness quickly, since the indoor temperature of a locked care can rise to dangerous levels even in moderate weather.
+In particular, infants or young children who are unattended in locked a car may suffer heat-related illness quickly, since the indoor temperature of a locked car can rise to dangerous levels even in moderate weather.
 Rarely, infants have died of heat stroke when overly bundled in their cribs.
 It is critically important that parents understand the medical dangers inherent in leaving children unattended in cars in addition to the obvious safety risks.
 Further, cars should always be kept locked when not in use so that children may not enter them and become trapped.